jmurray2011/route53-cloudwatch-failover/README.md

-# AWS Route 53 Weighted Routing Lambda
+# AWS Route 53 CloudWatch Failover

-This project includes a Python script designed to toggle the weight of DNS records using AWS Route 53's API.
-The script is meant to be deployed as an AWS Lambda function, triggered by CloudWatch alarms, responding to changes in system health or other criteria.
+This project provides automated DNS failover for AWS Route 53 using weighted routing policies.
+The Lambda function is triggered by CloudWatch alarms and automatically adjusts DNS record weights to route traffic between primary and secondary resources based on health status.

 ## Features